 As fundamental as a fire alarm is to your home’s security, there are ways of improving them.
 For instance, most fire alarms only work if you can hear them.
 That is, if you’re away from your home and the alarm detects the presence of smoke, you won’t hear the ringing alarm.

 By tying your fire alarm into your home security system, you can get notified of a potential fire anywhere in the world.
 This combining of your fire alarm and security system also allows for a 24/7 monitoring station to watch out for smoke or the presence of flames.
 Once detected, they can quickly call the fire department or other emergency responders, even if your security system isn’t armed.

-When you are ready to protect your home from environmental disasters, reach out to Floyd Total Security.
-With over 75 years of experience protecting homes and businesses in the Twin Cities, we know what it takes to keep your home secure.
+When you are ready to protect your home from environmental disasters, reach out to Per Mar Security Services.
+With over 65 years of experience protecting homes and businesses, we know what it takes to keep your home secure.

-With that type of local experience, it is no wonder people keep turning to us to protect their property.
-See what we can do to keep your home or business safe and secure by calling us at 952-881-5625, emailing us at email@example.com, or reaching out through our website.
+With that type of experience, it is no wonder people keep turning to us to protect their property.
+See what we can do to keep your home or business safe and secure by calling us at 952-881-5625, or reaching out through our website.